turboapps/docs/reference/command_line/config.md

 By default, Turbo is configured to connect to **https://turbo.net/hub**.

 #### Change the Storage Path
-The storage path points to the root directory where images and containers are saved.
+The storage path points to the directory where images and containers are saved.
+By default, images and containers are saved in **%LOCALAPPDATA%\Spoon\Containers**.
 Use `--storage-path` flag to set the storage path to a different location.

-By default, images and containers are saved in **%LOCALAPPDATA%\Spoon\Containers**.
+It may be more efficient to share a repository of images in multi-user environment while keeping container storage in a separate, per user location.

-It may be cost effective to share a local repository of images in multi-user environment and keep container storage in a separate, user defined location.
-Use `--container-path` flag to change the storage path only for containers.
+Use the `--container-path` flag to specify a new location for container storage.

-Finally, the storage path can be overwritten by the `TURBOREPO` environment variable which may be useful for administration related activities and testing.
+Finally, the storage path can also be overwritten by the `TURBOREPO` environment variable which may be useful for testing an alternate location quickly without updating the client configuration.

 ##### Example